 top of page

-Write On The River, in partnership with the Wenatchee Valley Museum and Cultural Center, is hosting and awarding $1200 in cash prizes to writers of fiction or nonfiction.
+Write On The River, in partnership with the Wenatchee Valley Museum and Cultural Center, will award $1200 in cash prizes to writers of fiction or nonfiction.
 Submissions are 1000-word maximum, either a complete work or beginning pages.
-Anyone residing in Eastern Washington is eligible to submit entries now through March 1st.
+Anyone residing in Eastern Washington is eligible to submit entries January 1 through March 3.

 Submit up to 1000 words of FICTION: novel, short story, “flash fiction,” or NONFICTION: essay, memoir, humor, etc. The judges will evaluate your entry on its overall quality, looking for writing that has impact, depth and clarity.
 Whether fiction or nonfiction, the reader’s interest should be satisfied (by a complete piece) and/or intrigued (by the start of a longer work).